mashaal/wild-cherry/README.md

 ![Atom Preview](images/atom.jpg)

 I've used Atom's theme converter to convert the syntax theme- which is now added to this repository.

-Unfortunately, I do not now how to convert the UI (not hugely familiar with Atom.)
-HELP!
+Unfortunately, I do not know how easy it is to convert the UI? (not hugely familiar with Atom.) **HELP!** :see_no_evil:

 ##Future? :crystal_ball: